pocc/bga_discord/src/docs/bga_help_msg.md

     List all of the 100+ games on Board Game Arena

 ## **setup bga_username bga_password**
-    setup is used to save your BGA account details.
-    This bot will delete this message after you send it.
-    If either username or password has spaces, use quotes.
+    setup is used to save your BGA username and password so this bot can create game tables on your behalf.
+This bot will delete this message after you send it if it is sent on a public channel.
+If either username/password has spaces, use quotes.

-    This bot will remember usernames and passwords.
-To delete your stored username, password, or options, set them to something else using the interactive command `!setup`.
+    To delete your stored username, password, or options, set them to something else using the command `!setup` or change them on BGA.

 ## **play game user1 user2...**
     play is used to create games on BGA using the account details from setup.